+15. Final Results Report

-- 2. Final Results Reports (Monitoring and Research Design and Data Recovery Program) - a.
-Prior to the release of the grading bond, two copies of the Final Results Report (even if negative) and/or evaluation report, if applicable, which describes the results, analysis, and conclusions of the Archaeological Monitoring Program (with appropriate graphics) shall be submitted to MMC for approval by the ADD of LDR. - b.
-For significant archaeological resources encountered during monitoring, the Research Design and Data Recovery Program shall be included as part of the Final Results Report. - c.
-MMC shall notify the RE or BI, as appropriate, of receipt of the Final Results Report. - 3.
-Recording Sites with State of California Department of Park and Recreation
+- a.
+Prior to the release of the grading bond, two copies of the Final Results Report (even if negative), which describes the results, analysis, and conclusions of the above Paleontological Monitoring Program (with appropriate graphics) shall be submitted to MMC for approval by the ERM of LDR. - b.
+MMC shall notify the RE or BI, as appropriate, of receipt of the Final Results Report.